Sustainability in banking

 LLB Pension Fund Foundation for Liechtenstein

 With the LLB Pension Fund Foundation, we are the only bank in Liechtenstein with a collective foundation for Liechtenstein SMEs and that since 2005.
 Owing to its solid financial position, it is gaining popularity.
-At the end of 2021, Liechtenstein’s youngest collective foundation managed CHF 1.27 billion (2020: CHF 1.18 billion).
-The LLB Pension Fund Foundation thus manages one of the largest amount of pension fund assets in Liechtenstein, making it an essential pillar of the domestic pension fund market.
-At the end of 2021, it had 760 affiliated companies (2020: 773) with a total of 7’866 active insured persons (2020: 7’238) as clients.
-The liquidity ratio stood at over 110.1 per cent (2020: 107.2 %).
-The LLB Pension Fund Foundation has a very good structural ratio: as in the previous year, for each pensioner there are twelve active insured contributors.
+At the end of 2022, Liechtenstein’s youngest collective foundation managed CHF 1.10 billion (2021: CHF 1.27 billion).
+The LLB Pension Fund Foundation thus manages one of the largest amounts of pension fund assets in Liechtenstein, making it an essential pillar of the domestic pension fund market.
+At the end of 2022, it had 856 affiliated companies (2021: 808) with a total of 7’691 active insured persons (2021: 7’757) as clients.
+The liquidity ratio stood at 94 per cent (2021: 110.1 %).
+The LLB Pension Fund Foundation has a very good structural ratio: for each pensioner there are eleven (2021: twelve) active insured contributors.

 In order to be able to actively participate in shaping the legal framework, the LLB Pension Fund Foundation is represented on the Executive Board of the Liechtenstein Pension Scheme Association (LPKV).
 In this way, it is also instrumental in the expansion of the domestic market.